Activate (Discovered Inspectors) - When Discovered Inspectors are activated, they become Active Inspectors and move under the Active Inspectors tab.

 Local Inspection - An Inspector aimed at the same server that the Agent performing the inspection is installed on.

-Metrics- Give you the ability to write a query to extract specific pieces of data from an Inspector's Data Print.
+Metrics- Queries used to extract specific pieces of data from an Inspector's Data Print.

 Notes- Liongard's Notes allow users to add human intelligence to automated documentation.
 Notes are short text snippets that can be added to an Environment or a System in Liongard.